-The funding will focus on protecting and managing a range of native plants and animals, threatened species and habitats through increased engagement and alignment of natural resources, scientific, educational and community sectors.
+The funding focuses on protecting and managing a range of native plants and animals, threatened species and habitats through collaborative planning, increased engagement and alignment of natural resources, scientific, educational and community sectors.

-It will also support partnerships between agencies, organisations, the community, landholders and traditional owners.
+It is also supporting partnerships between agencies, organisations, the community, landholders and Traditional Owners.

 Regional Biodiversity Hubs

 Announced in May 2017, $7.7 million was granted to 26 large-scale regional projects.

 Regional hubs involve agencies and organisations working together in large-scale projects to address threats to a range of important native species in priority areas across the state.

 Projects include removal of woody weeds and other pest plants; rabbit, fox and feral animal control; implementation of protection measures such as fencing from overgrazing; and selective fire management and habitat restoration.

 Over $1 million has also been allocated to deliver urgent activities.
 Eight projects were announced in 2016 and ten projects in 2017.

 An additional $2 million is supporting intensive management actions being delivered in collaboration with species’ recovery teams for iconic species including the Baw Baw Frog, Brush-tailed Rock Wallaby, Eastern Barred Bandicoot (mainland subspecies), Helmeted Honeyeater, Leadbeater’s Possum (lowland population), Mountain Pygmy Possum, Orange-bellied Parrot, Hooded Plover, Regent Honeyeater and Plains-wanderer.